aspirity-inc/easydev/documentation/src/content/docs/components/toast/index.md

 title: Toast
 ---

-Toast is used to notify users.
+The Toast is used to notify users.
 It serves as a means of updating users on an app's actions or upcoming actions, appearing briefly at the bottom of the screen without disrupting the user experience or requiring any input to disappear.
 Toast messages consist of a single line of text that is relevant to the specific operation being performed, making them ideal for displaying notifications.

 The Toast can have the next props: title, description, status, autoClose, onDelete, toastId, icon, colorful, statusBackground, closeBtnIcon, closeBtn, autoCloseDelay, className, position, style.
 [See there](/storybook/?path=/docs/core-toasts-toast--docs) to get more information.